automata-network/docs/docs/guide/witness-get-started.md

 ## Introduction

-Automata Witness is an anonymous voting service for decentralized applications powered by Automata Geode.
+If you're new to us, Automata Witness is an anonymous voting service for decentralized applications powered by Automata Geode.
 The Automata Witness aims to provide a fully decentralized voting platform where users don't need to worry about their privacy being compromised.
 In addition, the highly available service aims at a much lower transaction fee to generate new blocks.

 This page will walk you through [Witness](https://witness.ata.network/) and the functionalities it currently provides.